centreon/centreon-documentation/versioned_docs/version-23.10/resources/glossary.md

 ## Broker

 Centreon Broker is the software component that receives monitoring data collected by [monitoring engines](#monitoring-engine).
-Once it receives this data, by default, Centreon Broker redistributes them to the MariaDB and RRD databases.
+Once it receives this data, by default, Centreon Broker redistributes it to the MariaDB and RRD databases.

 **See also**: [Centreon Broker Event Mapping](../developer/developer-broker-mapping.md).

 ## Broker reverse mode

 Advanced configuration for Centreon [Broker](#broker) that reverses the direction of connection for Broker communications.
-It switches the "client" and "server" roles so as to adapt to particular network configurations.
+It switches the "client" and "server" roles to adapt to particular network configurations.
 For example, this mode is used by Centreon MAP to subscribe to the real-time flow of Broker events.

 ## Central server